pikulet/lumen/content/posts/other-em-jack.md

 Because there was a wide variety of commands you could call on the slave, people would try out many commands, often met with a surprise at the deadpan response.

-I definitely enjoyed tinkering with em-jack, but the entire script architecture definitely needs restructuring and some cleanup :)
+I definitely enjoyed tinkering with em-jack, but the entire script architecture definitely needs restructuring and some cleanup.

 #### Remarks